EAName/Analytics-Applications-Engineering/README.md

 # Analytics-Applications-Engineering
-This application uses a convolutional neural network for classification and categorization of objects in satellite imagery.
+This application software is for use with satellite imagery data.
+The application software incorporates cloud-based machine learning models to analyze satellite imagery data.
+DEV and PROD environments are created within the application and can be deployed to the cloud.
+The DEV environment is for development and the PROD environment is for live, real-time deployment to the end-user.
+When inputting satellite imagery data, the result will output classification and categorization of the input data.